robertchase/utool/README.md

             If a line is encountered that doesn't have the right number of columns to satisfy the command, it is skipped.
 If a column to be summed is not a numerical value, it is treated as zero.
+            If a column to be summed contains "$" or ",", these characters are ignored.

-            If the strict flag is set, either of these conditions will cause the program to stop.
+            If the strict flag is set, any of these conditions will cause the program to stop.
 ```